bjcoleman/katacoda-scenarios/git_immersion/11versions.md

-*Note:* You did remember to define `hist` in your
+*Note:* You did remember to define `hist` in your `.gitconfig` file, right?
-@.gitconfig@ file, right?
 If not, review the previous step.

 Examine the log output and find the hash for the first commit.
 It